 Addiction Institute of Mount Sinai West: We have reopened our Inpatient Detoxification Unit and offer free COVID19 testing to all patients prior to admission.
 We continue to provide outpatient addiction treatment (including buprenorphine and other medications) via both telemedicine and in-person visits.
-New patients are welcome.
-Inpatient programs are closed until further notice.
+New patients are very welcome.

 Addiction Institute of Mount Sinai at Beth Israel: For outpatient services, we are providing all forms of medication-assisted therapy for substance use disorders.
 We are providing new patient evaluations face-to-face.
 If patients can access phones, then outpatient visits are by phone; otherwise, there are a limited number per day of individual sessions in person.
-There is currently no in-person outpatient group therapy, but conference calls will be set up soon to provide this service.
+There is currently no in-person outpatient group therapy, but conference calls are available to provide this service.
 For inpatient services, our inpatient detox program is available for those patients who meet medical necessity criteria for a medically managed inpatient detox.
-Our inpatient rehab program is temporarily closed.
+We have newly re-opened our inpatient rehabilitation program.